grobmeier/multilingual/README.md

 ## Link between translated posts or pages

 URLs can change and manually linking to translated posts or pages isn't the best idea.
 This plugin helps you link posts together using a shared translation ID.
 With [octopress](https://github.com/octopress/octopress), you'll be able to automatically add translation IDs to pages and posts.
-Then you can reference the array of translations with `post.tranlsations` or `page.translations`.
+Then you can reference the array of translations with `post.translations` or `page.translations`.
 Here's the syntax:

 ```
 $ octopress id path [path path...]